Seghill: Transport

-Seghill served by a railway station but it was closed in November 1964 along with the rest of the passenger services on the Blyth & Tyne route north of Backworth.
+Seghill was served by a railway station, but it was closed in November 1964 along with the rest of the passenger services on the Blyth & Tyne route north of Backworth.
 It still has a level crossing which sees the occasional goods train.
+Since 2024 the line has been reopened as the Northumberland line running from Ashington to Newcastle central station.

 Education

 There are two schools in Seghill: Seghill First School is a small first school which covers Reception to Year 4 and is run by Northumberland County Council.
 There is also Atkinson House EBD School.

-Sports

-On Seghill Welfare Field Seghill Rugby and Football Club regularly practice on Saturday and Sunday mornings.
+Activities

 The Annual Gala and Fair is held on the Welfare Field.
 It is a chance for the whole village to enjoy an otherwise normal day.
 It gives younger children of the village the chance to ride on floats, compete in races and fancy dress competitions and of course enjoy the amusements and attractions, provided by the Seghill Treats Committee.

+On Seghill Welfare Field, Seghill Rugby and Football Club regularly practice on Saturday and Sunday mornings.
 In the summer months, when the nights are light, AFC Seghill can also be found training on the welfare field.